apache/kylin/website/_docs23/gettingstarted/faq.md

 {% endhighlight %}

 Restart Kylin to take effective.
 If you have multiple Kylin server as a cluster, do the same on each instance.

+#### 13. What kind of data be left in 'kylin.env.hdfs-working-dir' ?
+We often execute kylin cleanup storage command, but now our working dir folder is about 300 GB size, can we delete old data manually?

+The data in 'hdfs-working-dir' ('hdfs:///kylin/kylin_metadata/' by default) includes intermediate files (will be GC) and Cuboid data (won't be GC).
+The Cuboid data is kept for the further segments' merge, as Kylin couldn't merge from HBase.
+If you're sure those segments won't be merged, you can move them to other paths or even delete.

+Please pay attention to the "resources" sub-folder under 'hdfs-working-dir', which persists some big metadata files like  dictionaries and lookup tables' snapshots.
+They shouldn't be moved.